Skip to content

 Prospecting

 Prospecting is time-consuming.
-Reps must research, track down prospects, and contact them.
+Reps have to research, track down prospects, and contact them.
 Then comes all the data capturing.

 Inbound lead management